 A visit here is for the serious wine enthusiast wanting a vineyard tour (typically hosted by Sandi or John although Kathi, Sandi’s daughter is often on site as she is the assistant winemaker).
 The tall wooden bear standing next to the winery is always a good conversation piece; John and several wine maker friends hauled this chainsaw created back to the Napa Valley from Lake Tahoe during the middle of a harvest a number of years ago.

-The 2013 Arns Melanson Vineyard Syrah (a vineyard located on Pritchard Hill) sees four years in oak – it is very dark in the glass showing darker fruit on the bouquet including plum, blackberry and dark cherry.
+The 2013 Arns Melanson Vineyard Syrah (a vineyard located on Pritchard Hill) is very dark in the glass showing darker fruit on the bouquet including plum, blackberry and dark cherry.
 Somewhat meaty in its olfactory approach, its aromatic savoriness immediately invites a sip.
 As the wine opens additional aromas show including darker dessert spices and hints of mocha.
 Big flavor with the savory characteristics on the bouquet also present on the palate.
 Cigar smoke, pepper and well-integrated tannins show on a long lasting finish.
 Drinking this wine made us immediately think what to pair it with on the BBQ on a warm summers evening.

 The 2012 Arns Estate Vineyard Cabernet Sauvignon is opulent with powerful fruit showing on the bouquet – with aromas of ripe blackberry and blueberry tinged with aromas of old cedar box.
 Both red and darker fruit shows on the palate; this is a very well balanced wine between fruit, structure and acidity.
 More red fruit shows on the finish – with a slight red cherry tartness complemented by dusty elegant tannins (no monster gripping finish here).
 This is a wine that should age very well for years to come.

-Two newer wines in the Arns portfolio are IMPROMP22 – a rare non vintage Napa Cabernet Sauvignon and a Chardonnay sourced from the Sonoma Coast (in neighboring Sonoma County).
+Two newer wines in the Arns portfolio are IMPROMP22 – a rare non vintage Napa Cabernet Sauvignon and about 200 cases of a Chardonnay sourced from the Heintz Vineyard in Sonoma Coast.
+These Chardonnay vines are the second oldest Chardonnay vines in all of Sonoma County.
 Their vineyard source contains some of the oldest Chardonnay vines in all of Sonoma County.

 Sandi and John often participate in select tastings around the country including the annual Wine Classic at Loyola Marymount University in Los Angeles – usually held in January (along with a number of other mostly premium Napa vintners).
 They also showcase their wines at the annual Napa Valley Wine Library tasting held every August at the Silverado Country Club.
 Their wines are distributed in select markets around the country.